JuiceW4H/SAA/IAM, Accounts and AWS Organizations.md

 ![IAM, Accounts and AWS Organizations-06-24-2024-4](images/IAM,%20Accounts%20and%20AWS%20Organizations-06-24-2024-4.png)

 IAM Users
-- are an identity used for anything requiring long-term AWS access (e.g. Humans, Applications, or service accounts).
+	\- are an identity used for anything requiring long-term AWS access (e.g. Humans, Applications, or service accounts).
-- if you can picture one thing, a named thing 99% of the time, the correct identity to select is an IAM user.
+	\- if you can picture one thing, a named thing 99% of the time, the correct identity to select is an IAM user.
-- Maximum of 5000 IAM Users per account.
+	\- Maximum of 5000 IAM Users per account.
-- An IAM user can be a member of 10 groups.
+	\- An IAM user can be a member of 10 groups.

 ![IAM, Accounts and AWS Organizations-06-24-2024-5](images/IAM,%20Accounts%20and%20AWS%20Organizations-06-24-2024-5.png)

 Principal
-- represents an entity trying to access an AWS account.
+\- represents an entity trying to access an AWS account.
-- it makes requests to IAM to interact with resources.
+\- it makes requests to IAM to interact with resources.

 Authenticated Identity
-- a principal that has undergone authentication.
+\- a principal that has undergone authentication.

 Authentication
-- how it proves to IAM that it is the identity it claims to be.
+\- how it proves to IAM that it is the identity it claims to be.

 Authentication
-- IAM checking the policy statements that apply to that identity and allowing or denying access to resources.
+\- IAM checking the policy statements that apply to that identity and allowing or denying access to resources.

 Authentication Methods:

 * Username and Passwords
 * Access Keys (CLI access)

-Amazon Resource Name (ARN)**
+Amazon Resource Name (ARN)
-**
-- uniquely identify resources within any AWS account.
+\- uniquely identify resources within any AWS account.
-- allows identification of a single resources.
+\- allows identification of a single resources.

 ARN Format: